thaliaarchi/omniwsa/docs/dialects/censoredusername.md

   zero was encoded without a sign.
 - Until [2024-12-10](https://github.com/CensoredUsername/whitespace-rs/commit/3ad9036a4cf17bd578f38ac0aca3fff30b316689),
   the recognized whitespace characters were only space and tab.

+### Bugs

+- Labels with the same number of references are minified in a non-deterministic order.

 ## Disassembler